 Cochlear™ implant candidacy

-Cochlear™ implants are small, simple and smart.
-Learn more about who might benefit from them.
+Cochlear™ implants are small,1 smart and easy to use.2 Learn more about who might benefit from them.

 Who might be suitable for a Cochlear implant?